 Every day he went out to the Library, or to the Museum of Natural History.
 I bumped into him myself up at the Metropolitan once.
 But I didn’t know it was him until I figured it later because Finley Parker was following him around like a puppy dog taking notes.

-When I finally saw Zim that first time, he didn’t look so bad.
+When I finally saw Zim that first time at the library, he didn’t look so bad.
 He was eating better by then, of course.
 Four meals a week.
 He had the same coat, but someone had bought him a new pair of glasses.
 He must have been very grateful for those.
 He was a little pale.
 He looked more like the kind of guy he must have been once, but just a bit threadbare.

 I can imagine those guys coming to Zim for material four days a week.
 Begging him.
-And him opening his little black book and reeling off yet another tale.
+And him opening his little black book and reeling off yet another yarn.
 Day after day.
 By the summer of thirty-six, Zim must have been responsible for a lot of what we were all reading every week.
-I can only guess of course from the frequency of certain noms de plume–Is that how you make a plural out of that one?
+I can only guess of course from the frequency of certain noms de plume—Is that how you make a plural out of that one?
 Pen names.
-You know.
-Well, there must have been some of Zim’s stuff in every story magazine that Union News carried.
+You know—Well, there must have been some of Zim’s stuff in every story magazine that Union News carried.
 Westerns.
 Mysteries.
+Ranch Romances.
 And of course, the flying stories.
-Barnes had the lead serial in Zeppelin Adventures under the name Holly Andrews.
+Barnes had the lead serial about then in Zeppelin Adventures under the name Holly Andrews.

-Did you know that George Zim had flown on the USS Shenandoah earlier on, and filed one of the first reports from Ohio when it went down because he flew out to the scene himself?
+Did you know that George Zim had been up in the USS Shenandoah earlier on, and filed one of the first reports from Ohio when it went down because he’d flown out to the scene himself?
 That was when he was still working at the Times in 1925.
 And then he went to China the next year.

+And Zimm keep poring over his little black book and pouring out the plots.
 My guess is that those creeps were making upwards of five hundred dollars a month while it lasted.
 Probably more.
-Besides Patterson and Barnes and Jones and Parks there might have been others.
+Besides Patterson and Barnes and Jones and Parks, there might actually have been others.
 But we can be sure of those four because of what happened at the end.

 And my guess is that Zim knew nothing about it.
 He didn’t read the pulps.
 He didn’t even read the Saturday Evening Post.
 All Zim wanted to do now was write novels.
 That and spend his days down at the Museum of Natural History, or at the Library doing research.
 Otherwise he stayed away from the human race.
 And every night he sat in his little room on Avenue A and tried to finish something.

-Well, the problems really escalated when Florrie got so drunk one night he was still drunk the next day when he showed up down at the Daring Publications office on Madison and twenty-third.
+Well, the problems really escalated when Florrie got so drunk one night he was still drunk the next day when he showed up down at the Daring Publications office on Madison and 23rd.

 Nice building.
-I worked there myself for three years back in the Twenties.
+I worked there myself for a couple of years back in the twenties.
 Copy-editing, mostly.

-So, Florrie shows up like God Almighty and wants to talk to Doug Kirk.
+So, Florrie shows up, like God’s gift, and wants to talk to Doug Kirk.
 Doug is managing editor and chief bottle washer over there.
-He is always too busy to sit down.
+He’s always too busy to sit down.
 That, and if he did sit down he’d need a high chair.
 When he stands at his desk he looks like a fire hydrant waiting for the fireman.
+Yeah.
 Don’t you think?
 It’s the bowler hat that does it.
 He won’t take it off because he’s balding.
 But he keeps a rope on the budget.
-That’s why Daring made it through the crunch in ‘32 and ‘33.
+That’s why Daring made it through the financial crunch in ‘32 and ‘33.
 Not a nice guy, exactly, but okay.
 Fair.